 Many years ago, when heat pump components were less developed, providing energy-efficient hot tap water (DHW) with a heat pump (HP) was a struggle.
 However, it’s not difficult to add the feature since in its simplest form all you need is a diverter valve and a cylinder with large-area heat exchanger coil in it.
 Even if the DHW might have had a COP as low as 2 (at that time), it seemed worth it.

-It took me quite a few years to acknowledge that the losses associated with cylinders can be considerable.
+It took me quite a few years to acknowledge that the losses associated with cylinders and distribution can be considerable.
 We often hear claims that boilers are 90% efficient, or heat pumps (at 60°C) have a COP say 2.5, but if we look at the actual heat delivered to your bath or basin, then both of these figures could in practice be halved in a few cases, or possibly considerably worse.
-Ironically, frugal users have the lowest COP if you compare hot water used to electricity consumed because the losses are a greater proportion of the total. (this doesn’t mean you save energy by using more water!!)
+Ironically, frugal users have the lowest COP because the losses are a greater proportion of the total. (this doesn’t of course mean you save energy by using more water!!)

 It’s not only the old houses with a 22mm main artery hot water draw off where the problem lies.
 I am amazed how bad some new build is.
 Surely pipes should take the most direct and shortest route….
 Seemingly not.
 Surely we would go for the smallest bore pipe that still gives adequate flow.
 If we did, there would be a better range of pipe diameters on sale.
-This is a waste of water and heat, but arguably the heat is contained within the house, and is at least useful in cold weather.
+Excessively large bore pipes are a waste of water and heat, but arguably the heat is contained within the house, and is at least useful in cold weather.

 Pumped circulation loops are another thing.
 This is a necessary evil for large places like hotels, and at least provide hot water immediately a tap is turned on.
 I have limited experience of these… only bad ones.
 I’m told this can be done well, nonetheless it’s potentially a big waste of energy so they need careful design and very good pipe insulation.